Christie Lynn Pratt, MA, DHSc

 Effective strategies to prevent and manage infections in neutropenic cancer patients have led to better outcomes.
 Medications that may prevent blood counts from dropping include filgrastim and pegfilgrastim.

-The National Comprehensive Cancer Network (NCCN) defines cancer pain as a sensory and emotional response associated with actual or potential tissue damage.16 Reporting pain early and referral to supportive cancer services are crucial for the management of any pain.
-Pain is experienced in 59% of patients undergoing treatment, 64% of patients with advanced-stage disease, and 33% in patients after curative treatment.16
+The National Comprehensive Cancer Network (NCCN) defines cancer pain as a sensory and emotional response associated with actual or potential tissue damage.
+Reporting pain early and referral to supportive cancer services are crucial for the management of any pain.
+Pain is experienced in more than half of patients undergoing treatment, 65% of patients with advanced-stage disease, and in about a third of patients after curative treatment.18-20